jgato/deploy-ocp4-with-baremetal-upi/README.md

-# Deploy Openshift 4 with baremetal (or VMs) and UPI
+# Deploy Openshift 4 with VMs and UPI

+**Notice: I didnt managed to finish the installatio.
+Running out of resources on my laptop**

-Tutorial to deploy Openshift 4 in baremetal with user provisioned infrastructure.
-It should also work to just deploy OCP4 in a server creating some virtual machines that will emulate baremetal servers.
+Tutorial to deploy Openshift 4 in virtualized environment with user provisioned infrastructure.

 When using UPI you are responsible to: